wazo-platform/wazo-platform.org/content/blog/wazo-c4-kubernetes.md

 * **Helm Client:** A command-line interface is needed for users to work with Helm Charts.
 This client is interacting with the Tiller Server to perform various operations like install, upgrade and rollback charts.

-## Wazo's C4 Helm chart and templates
+## Wazo Platform C4 Helm chart and templates
 We've recently published a [Helm chart](https://github.com/wazo-platform/wazo-c4-helm) that enables our users to deploy our C4 solution in a Kubernetes cloud easily.

 This repository ties together all of our C4 components in a Kubernetes environment and its associated ecosystem of tools to address key concerns of a microservice architecture.

 ## Conclusions
-To wrap it up Wazo's C4 is now easily deployable on a Kubernetes cluster.
+To wrap it up Wazo Platform C4 is now easily deployable on a Kubernetes cluster.
 It is scalable and cloud-ready.
 We will work hard in the next months to test and improve our C4 infrastructure and can't wait for our users to deploy our solution in the cloud.
 The future of telecommunications is here and it's open-source!

 ## References